 - Taking risks and trying new things takes patience.

-- Click here to find out more information about helping your child learn to control her impulses.
+- Click here to find out more information about helping your child learn to control their impulses.

 Praise Your Child

-- Praise your child for her effort, instead of for the outcome.
+- Praise your child for their effort, instead of for the outcome.
 For example, “You tried hard in swimming lessons today.
 You really paid attention to the teacher.”